DETAILED ACTION

 The claim rejections under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph have been entered and therefore the Examiner withdraws the rejections under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph.

-Applicant's arguments with respect to claim(s) 1-2, 4, 6-8, and 10-15 have been considered but are moot in view of the new ground(s) of rejection because of the Request for Continued Examination (RCE).
+The Applicant's arguments with respect to claims 1-2, 4, 6-8, 10, and 12-15 have been considered but are moot in view of the new ground(s) of rejection at least because the Applicant has amended independent claim(s) 1 respectively.

 Claim Objections